megnergit/Wildfire_Consideration_W1/README.md

 ### EU: Sentinel project (formally known as 'Copernicus')

 (Sentinel 2)
-- Wavelnegth up to 2.2 um
+- Wavelength up to 2.2 um
 - Spatial resolution 10-60m

 (Sentinel 3)
-- Wavelenth up to 11 um (SLSTR)
+- Wavelength up to 11 um (SLSTR)
-- Sptaial resolution 500 - 1km
+- Spatial resolution 500 - 1km

 Other Sentinels are either not on the sky yet, or do not have infrared sensitivity.
-Most hopeful future addition is __Setinel 8__, which has high spatial resolution and infrared sensitvity, but the launch is not planned before 2029.
+Most hopeful future addition is __Sentinel 8__, which has high spatial resolution and infrared sensitivity, but the launch is not planned before 2029.

 __Conclusions:--\

-As a proof of concept, we will see if we can retrive MODIS data from its data server by a Python script (as opposed to a manual web-based GUI).
+As a proof of concept, we will see if we can retrieve MODIS data from its data server by a Python script (as opposed to a manual web-based GUI).

 #-------------------------------------------------------------- #
 #5.
 Data Access

-### First I need to vent.
+### First I need to vent

-The data access in the earth observation industy is a mess.
+The data access in the earth observation industry is a mess.
 In particular in the US.
 The reasons are the following.

 1. Too much money to fund new projects.
 2. Old projects are not deprecated.
-3. Two many govermental agentcies in play (ocean, land-, geo-, space, civil-, agri-, intel- and more)
+3. Two many governmental agencies in play \
+   (ocean, land-, geo-, space, civil-, agri-, intel- and more).

 The result is too many redundant systems where it is not even clear which one is the latest.
 I do understand researchers do not like to close the working systems at their local institutes.
 However, offering (and keeping the maintenance of) perl/shell-script-base systems to the public just dilutes already sparse man power even sparser.
-One can see numerous non-working solutions still on their internet with half-minded maintainance status.
+One can see numerous non-working solutions still on their web sites with half-minded maintenance status.

 ### Data Servers